lucasrochex/clusterization_visualization/README.md

 Cluster and visualize similar images.
 Feature extraction with pre-trained models from TensorFlow.

-#### Suggested way to run project
+#### Suggested way to run the project

-It is suggested to run with docker.
+It is suggested to run with docker, using the base image `tensorflow/tensorflow:latest-gpu-jupyter`.
 Adapt the following command:

 `sudo docker run --runtime=nvidia --gpus all --shm-size 8G --name keras_jupyter_birds -p 8888:8888 -p 8852:8851 -v {your_repository_dir}:/tf/birds  tensorflow/tensorflow:latest-gpu-jupyter`